cloud-gov/cg-site/content/ops/creating-a-local-dev-environment-in-Virtual-Box.md

 ##### Virtual Box

-While not strictly necessary, but this guide assumes a recent version it.
+While not strictly necessary, but this guide assumes a recent version is installed.
 Install or update it from:

 	https://www.virtualbox.org/wiki/Downloads